 3. Ordering archival material

 Users can order files online via invenio or at the terminals in the reading room.
 The files for the first day of the visit must be ordered online before 2.00 p.m. the day before (for Mondays on Friday).
-During the visit files ordered before 2.00 p.m. will be in the reading room the next morning.
+During the visit files ordered before 10.00 a.m. will be in the reading room by 2.00 p.m..
+Files ordered before 2 p.m. will be in the reading the next morning.

 Any file which can be read online via Invenio cannot be consulted in the original form.